m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 * automating things that only humans have been previously able to do
 * working with inwieldy amounts of data / text and improving productivity

-# web bug bounty hunting using LLMs
+# Web bug bounty hunting using LLMs

 My latest efforts...

-# finding targets using LLMs to filter
+# Finding targets using LLMs to filter

 https://raw.githubusercontent.com/arkadiyt/bounty-targets-data/main/data/domains.txt